Weight Watchers works, scientific study finds

 The average weight loss at 12 months was 5.1 kg (11.2 lbs) for those using Weight Watchers versus 2.2 kg for those on standard care.
 For those who completed the full 12 months, average weight loss was 6.7 kg on Weight Watchers versus 3.3 kg on standard care.

-They added that "the low cost of these programs -- at present about 50 to 60 pounds ($80 to $95) for 12 weeks -- makes the case for incorporation intuitively appealing."
+They added that "the low cost of these programmes -- at present about 50 to 60 pounds for 12 weeks -- makes the case for incorporation intuitively appealing."

 David Kirchhoff, CEO of Weight Watchers International said the Lancet study "proves that Weight Watchers is part of the solution to help transform the health of nations."